patricksurry/TaliForth2/docs/manual.md

                          subroutine threading, we can’t use , (COMMA) to compile new words
                          the traditional way.
 By default, native compiled is allowed, unless
                          there is a NN (Never Native) flag associated.
 If not, we use the
-                         value NC_LIMIT (from definitions.tasm) to decide if the code
+                         value NC_LIMIT (from definitions.asm) to decide if the code
                          is too large to be natively coded: If the size is larger than
                          NC_LIMIT, we silently use subroutine coding.
 If the AN (Always
                          Native) flag is set, the word is always natively compiled.                              |